 From the tower of the Palacio Ferrer, you have a beautiful panoramic view.

 The famous Teatro Tomás Terry, where not only Caruso performed, stands on the northern side of the Parque.

-At the end of the 19th-century, it was commissioned by Venezuelan sugar baron Tomás Terry.
-It is shaped in the so-called Italian coliseum.
+At the end of the 19th century, it was commissioned by Venezuelan sugar baron Tomás Terry.
+It is shaped like the so-called Italian coliseum.
 Hence, in a horseshoe-shaped hall, the audience is placed on four levels.
-However, always facing the stage.
+However, always faces the stage.

 National and international artists such as Sarah Bernhardt, Ana Pávlova, and Jorge Negrete performed here.

 As you continue your walk around the Parque, on the eastern end, you’ll get to Cienfuegos’ cathedral Nuestra Señora de la Purísima Concepción, hence, Our Lady of the Immaculate Conception.

 The original building was inaugurated in 1833 at the time of Spanish colonization.
 Eventually, various extensions and improvements were made.
 Finally, it was declared a cathedral in 1903.

 Finally, on the southern front of Parque José Martí is the elegant Palacio de Gobierno.
 This is the city’s town hall and cannot be visited, obviously.